RobertMcReed/esp8266_status_light/README.md

 Turn lights off or revert to previous state.
 As this is a wrapper around `/power/off` and `/power/on`, see notes regarding the effect on the current status.

-###### `GET /reset/wifi`

-Clear the saved WiFi credentials.
-This will also disconnect you from the network, and reset the device.
-Upon rebooting the device will enter the configuration portal.

-###### `GET /reset/all`

-Clear the saved WiFi credentials and clear the flash storage (hostname/password).
-This will also disconnect you from the network and reboot the device.
-The hostname and password are returned to their defaults.

 ##### Status

 ###### `GET /status/free`